smarkets/marge-bot/README.md

 (?!project/with_reviewers)` to the second ones.
 The latter regexp is a negative look-ahead and will match any string not starting with `project/with_reviewers`.

+## Restricting the list of branches marge-bot considers

+It is also possible to restrict the branches marge-bot watches for incoming merge requests.
+By default, marge-bot will process MRs targetted for any branch.
+You may specify a regexp that target branches must match with `--branch-regexp`.

+This could be useful, if for instance, you wanted to set a regular freeze interval on your master branches for releases.
+You could have one instance of marge-bot with `--embargo "Friday 1pm - Monday 9am" --branch-regexp master` and the other with `--branch-regexp (?!master)`.
+This would allow development to continue on other branches during the embargo on master.

 ## Some handy git aliases